ezylang/pages-playground/docs/customization/data_access.md

 ## Data Access

 By default, EvalEx has its own storage for variable values, the _MapBasedDataAccessor_.
-It stores and retrieves the variables in a case-insensitive _TeeMap_.
+It stores and retrieves the variables in a case-insensitive _TreeMap_.

 You can easily define your own data access interface, by defining a class that implements the
 _DataAccessorInterface_: